 Awarded DOP status in 1996, the milk for São Jorge is collected twice a day from cows grazing freely on the island's rolling pastures.
-Still warm, the raw milk is immediately transferred to one of the island's three dairies where it is turned into cheese and aged for up to seven months.
+Still warm, the raw milk is immediately transferred to one of the island's three dairies where it is turned into cheese and aged for several months.

-With an inedible natural rind, the hard paste of São Jorge is dotted with tiny eyes and gives off a rich, grassy aroma.
-Mature wheels transform from slightly sweet and mild to deliciously tangy, buttery and spicy.
+With an inedible natural rind, the firm paste of São Jorge is dotted with tiny eyes and gives off a rich, grassy aroma.
+This version is aged for seven months, transforming from slightly sweet and mild to deliciously tangy, buttery and spicy.
 Each wheel is made using whey retained from the previous batch, and some say it is these unique cultures that give the cheese its special flavour.